 - helping prevent the spread of infections to other members of the family

-However it’s not just for me to say!
+It’s not just for me to say!
 Much research has been done showing the antibacterial, antiviral and antiseptic power of various essential oils and their constituents.
 Most essential oils have some degree of antibacterial activity.
 Numerous essential oils have been shown to be excellent air antiseptics.
 This means when dispersed into the air they destroy airborne moulds and bacteria within a short period of time.
 This is a safe and effective way we can use essential oils to help purify the air and reduce spread of infection.
 Some of the most effective air antiseptics include Citrus oils, Scotch Pine, Cypress, Clove, Tea Tree and Rosalina.

 Applications